Top Frequently Asked Questions and Answers about Farm Visits

 - Produce supplies can vary daily based on the weather and number of people picking.
 We update our website and Facebook page daily during the season, so you can check on crop conditions before you come.

-- Plan a Weekday Afternoon Visit Shhhh… The best kept secret around here is to visit on Weekday Afternoons when we are least busy.
+- Plan a Weekday Afternoon Visit Shhhh… The best kept secret around here is to visit on Weekdays when we are least busy.
 Take an afternoon off or come after school and enjoy the farm at an easy pace.
 Visit Saturday or Sunday Mornings right at opening for the least busy weekend time.
-If you plan to arrive on a weekend afternoon, check our website for any updates on crop availability– especially during Strawberry Picking as we often are picked out of strawberries on weekends.
+If you plan to arrive on a weekend afternoon, check our website for any updates on crop availability– especially during May/June Strawberry Picking Days as we often are picked out of strawberries on weekends.

 - Bring a Cooler- Berries are fragile and need to be kept cool.
 Please bring a cooler with ice packs to store your berries if you plan to stay at the farm and play after picking.